Vanals/Playgrond-GreenSockJS/README.md

-# Play area for GreenSock
+# Playground for GreenSock

 This repo has been created for playing around with GreenSock; a Javascript library which allows you to create animation, moving and modifying objects.

 ## 1) Two moving red circles

 This is my first attempt animating two objects.
 Here I used GreenSock to change a CSS property and move the objects aroundthe screen.
-In addition I let happen events one after the other
+In addition I let happen events one after the other.

 ### How to use

 1) Clone the project
 ```
-git clone git@github.com:Vanals/Playgrond-GreenSockJS.git
+git clone git@github.com:Vanals/Playground-GreenSockJS.git
 ```

 2) Changes into the project directory on ur computer via Terminal